Tropical Varieties for Exponential Sums: Introduction

+Our $\trop(\cdot)$ here is thus a small first step toward extending tropical methods from polynomial functions to certain exponential sums.
+It should be noted that the theory of $\cA$-discriminants \cite{gkz94} now also has a generalization to exponential sums \cite{rojasrusek}, and these generalizations have led to sharper bounds in real fewnomial theory \cite{fnr}.

+Recall that the {\em affine span} of a point set $S\!\subset\!\Rn$ is the smallest affine subspace of $\Rn$ containing $S$.
+Via polyhedral duality (see, e.g., \cite{grunbaum,ziegler,triang}), an immediate consequence of our characterization of $\trop(g)$ via the graph of $\cN_g$ is the following fact: \begin{prop} Let $d$ be the dimension of the affine span of the spectrum of a real $n$-variate exponential $t$-sum $g$.
+Then $\trop(g)$ is a polyhedral complex of pure dimension $n-1$, and is connected when $d\!\geq\!2$. \end{prop}

-More to the point, Theorem \ref{thm:mem} above is yet another motivation for approximating $\Re(Z(g))$, and our final main result shows that membership queries (and even distance queries) involving $\trop(g)$ are quite tractable in the BSS model over $\R$.
-We refer the reader to \cite{grunbaum,ziegler,triang} further background on polyhedral geometry and subdivisions. \begin{dfn} For any $n$-variate exponential $t$-sum $g$, let $\Sigma(\trop(g))$ denote the polyhedral complex whose cells are exactly the (possibly improper) faces of the closures of the connected components of $\Rn\!\setminus\!\trop(g)$. \dia \end{dfn} \begin{thm} \scalebox{.97}[1]{Suppose $n$ is fixed.
-Then there is a polynomial-time algorithm that, for any} input $w\!\in\!\Rn$ and $n$-variate exponential $t$-sum $g$, outputs the closure --- described as an \scalebox{.98}[1]{explicit intersection of $O(t^2)$ half-spaces --- of the unique cell $\sigma_w$ of $\Sigma(\trop(g))$ containing $w$.} \end{thm}
+\begin{dfn} For any $n$-variate exponential $t$-sum $g$, let $\Sigma(\trop(g))$ denote the polyhedral complex whose cells are exactly the (possibly improper) faces of the closures of the connected components of $\Rn\!\setminus\!\trop(g)$. \dia \end{dfn}

+We can now make precise how easy $\trop(g)$ is to work with algorithmically.
+In the theorem below, the underlying computational model is the {\em BSS model over $\R$} \cite{bcss}, and the {\em input size} of a point in $\Rn$ (resp.\ an $n$-variate $t$-nomial $g$) is defined to be $n$ (resp.\ $(n+1)t$), i.e., we merely measure the input size as the number of real numbers fed into a BSS machine. \begin{thm} \scalebox{.97}[1]{Suppose $n$ is fixed.
+Then there is a polynomial-time algorithm that, for any} input $r\!\in\!\Rn$ and $n$-variate exponential $t$-sum $g$, outputs the closure --- described as an \scalebox{.98}[1]{explicit intersection of $O(t^2)$ half-spaces --- of the unique cell $\sigma_r$ of $\Sigma(\trop(g))$ containing $r$.} \end{thm}
-We prove Theorem \ref{thm:cxity2} in Section \ref{sec:cxity}.
-An analogue of Theorem \ref{thm:cxity2}, for the classical Turing model (assuming $A\!\subset\!\Zn$ and $w\!\in\!\Qn$) appears in \cite[Thm.\ 1.5]{aggr}.
-Extending to $A\!\subset\!\Rn$ and real coefficients, and using the BSS model over $\R$, in fact conceptually simplifies the underlying algorithm and helps us avoid certain Diophantine subtleties.